maciejmalecki/bluevessel/README.md

 I started to shuffle with copper list so that I can fit everything within raster numbers that are legal for both models (that was really easy due to copper64! - you just need to exchange lines on the copper list and play with raster numbers).
 Then I discovered that I don't have enough time to fit it all in (no surprise, again).
 Because I wanted to preserve all effects, I started to optimize the code.
 I wrote optimized, "unlooped" version of memory rotation routine, I also "unlooped" my scrolling routine and it was just it.
 Now my code worked on both models!

-There were still two issues left.
+There were, however, still two issues left.
 First I discovered that 0-eth raster line on NTSC model is located on the bottom of the screen.
 Even worse, it is located in visible area, not in V-BLANK section of the display time.
 This was a problem, because I wanted my intro to have top halve of the screen being white and bottom part being blue.
 As a solution I had to use NTSC detection code (taken from J0X code, see [here](http://codebase64.org/doku.php?id=base:detect_pal_ntsc)) and dynamically change raster line of the first color switch right in the copper list.

 Second issue is probably related to the fault in my color raster bar routine that I managed to quickly mask so it does not show up (I will correct that later).